Third Italian War of Independence: Aftermath

-On July 1866, after the Prussian victory over Austria, the Armistice of Nikolsburg ended the hostilities between the two countries.
+In July 1866, after the Prussian victory over Austria, the Armistice of Nikolsburg ended the hostilities between the two countries, provided that Italy obtained Venetia.
 The Austrians withdrew to the Isonzo River and left Venice to Italian hands.
 France and Prussia pressured Italy to conclude an armistice on its own with Austria.
-The cessation of hostilities was agreed to at the Armistice of Cormons signed on 12 August, followed by the Treaty of Vienna on 3 October 1866.
+The Italian Prime Minister Bettino Ricasoli refused the call and insisted to obtain "natural" frontiers for Italy, including the cession of Venice and South Tyrol and that Italian interests in Istria were respected.
+However, the Austro-Prussian armistice had strengthened Vienna's hand and Austrian admiral Wilhelm von Tegetthoff had taken command of the sea.
+Eventually, the cessation of hostilities was agreed to at the Armistice of Cormons signed on 12 August, followed by the Treaty of Vienna on 3 October 1866.

 The terms of the Peace of Prague included the giving of the Iron Crown of Lombardy to the Italian king and the Austrian cession of Venetia, consisting of modern Veneto, parts of Friuli and the city of Mantua.
-Emperor Franz Joseph had already agreed to cede Venetia to France in exchange for non-intervention in the Austro-Prussian War, but Napoleon III, who was acting as intermediary between Prussia and Austria, ceded Venetia to Italy on 19 October, as had been agreed in a secret treaty in exchange for the earlier Italian acquiescence to the French annexation of Savoy and Nice.
+Napoleon III, who was acting as intermediary between Prussia and Austria, ceded Venetia to Italy on 19 October, as had been agreed in a secret treaty in exchange for the earlier Italian acquiescence to the French annexation of Savoy and Nice.

-The Peace of Prague was followed up by the Austrian-Italian Treaty of Vienna, which confirmed the cession of the territory to Italy.
+The Treaty of Vienna confirmed the cession of the territory to Italy.
 However, the peace treaty stated that the annexation of Venetia and Mantua would have become effective only after a plebiscite allowed the population to express its will on its annexation to the Kingdom of Italy.
 The plebiscite was held on 21 and 22 October, and the result was an overwhelming success, with 99.9% of participants in support of joining Italy.

 Meanwhile, an uprising also occurred in Sicily, the Seven and a Half Days Revolt.
-The unification of Italy was completed by the Capture of Rome and the annexation of Trentino, Friuli and Trieste at the end of World War I, also called in Italy the "Fourth Italian War of Independence".
+The unification of Italy was completed by the Capture of Rome (1870) and the annexation of Trentino, the remainder of Friuli and Trieste at the end of World War I, also called in Italy the Fourth Italian War of Independence.